nu7hatch/webrocket/README.md

 ## Usage

 Server is quite easy to configure and run.
-The only thing you have to do is to create your own configuration based on the versioned `example.conf` file.
+The only thing you have to do is to create your own configuration based on the versioned `example.json` file.

-    $ cp example.conf my.conf
+    $ cp example.json my.json
 	$ # edit configuration file...
-    $ rocket my.conf
+    $ rocket my.json

 By default rocket listens on port `9772` on localhost.
 You can change it in your configuration or by setting proper flags.
 Use `rocket --help` to